Skip to content

-Cursor vs Windsurf vs Zed: The Honest AI IDE Comparison for 2026
+Cursor vs Windsurf (Devin Desktop) vs Zed: AI IDE Guide

-Cursor vs Windsurf vs Zed: The Honest AI IDE Comparison for 2026
+Illustration for Cursor vs Windsurf (Devin Desktop) vs Zed: AI IDE Guide

 The AI IDE market has split into three clear contenders.
 Cursor bet everything on agent-first development.
-Windsurf built its own AI models to control the full stack.
+Windsurf built its own AI models to control the full stack, then got absorbed into Cognition and renamed.
 Zed chose raw performance and open standards.

-Each editor wants to be the place where you spend your entire workday.
-Each makes real trade-offs to get there.
+Each editor wants to be the place where you spend your entire workday, and each makes real trade-offs to get there.
+The point of this guide is to map those trade-offs onto the way you actually work, so you finish with a pick rather than three open pricing tabs.

 Why AI IDEs Matter in 2026